 Dialectical Behavior Therapy (DBT) is an evidence-based treatment that is strongly based on cognitive behavior therapy.
 In addition to basic cognitive behavioral concepts and strategies, DBT focuses on emotions and on ways to manage emotions.
 DBT also uses the research on motivation and behavior change to include the most effective ways to bring about behavior change and DBT has the added components of dialectical thinking and mindfulness.
 A balance between teaching problem-solving skills and accepting what cannot be solved adds to the effectiveness of the treatment.
 DBT offers a structured psycho- educational component to teach adaptive coping skills.

 The Children’s Program is part of The Dialectical Behavior Therapy Center (www.dialecticalbehaviortherapycenter.com).
 The Center has been offering services for over eight years.
 A team of ten clinicians offers programs for children, teens and adults.
 Karyn Hall, Ph.D. is the director of the Center as well as a DBT trainer with Treatment Implementation Collaborative.
 Trained as a child psychologist, Dr. Hall is the co-author of The Power of Validation.
 All team members are trained in DBT.

-In addition to Dr. Hall, the Children’s Program Staff includes Rebecca Ciatto, LMSW; Kelly Guynes, LCSW; Suzanne Robinson, LCSW and Candace Moore, Intern.
+In addition to Dr. Hall, the Children’s Program Staff includes Rebecca Ciatto, LMSW; Kelly Guynes, LCSW; Suzanne Robinson, LCSW and Candice Moore, LPC-I.

 To Make a Referral or For More Information